 Which VPN should you use?

-There are several different VPN services to choose from.
-Which service is best for you depends on how you use the internet.
-Some VPN services value privacy the most, which includes keeping no logs of your traffic.
-Others focus primarily on providing the fastest possible connection.
+There are several different VPN services to choose from, but it’s often difficult to tell which is best for a particular task.
+Some VPNs value privacy the most, for instance, while others focus on providing the fastest possible connection.

 There are also a handful of Kodi addons that allow you to install a VPN directly.
 However, these addons often require the installation of additional software with worse cross-platform support than a traditional VPN service.